mmacdonald1/Portfolio-Design/README.md

 ## Note

- The homepage features an mp4 recreation of one of my first coding projects in Processing.js.
+ The homepage features an mp4 recreation of one of my first coding projects in Processing.

  Link to that project's repo here: pending